BuberryWorldwide/hoang-an-poetry/2012/26-06-2012-i-am-a-thirsty-fish-in-the-salty-sea.md

 ---
-title: "I Am A Thirsty Fish In The Salty Sea"
+author: Unknown
+categories: Poetry
 date: 26/06/2012
-categories: Poetry
 layout: post
+title: I Am A Thirsty Fish In The Salty Sea
 ---

 **I Am A Thirsty Fish In The Salty Sea**